IBM/node-sdk-core/Authentication.md

 - iamProfileId: (optional) the id of the linked trusted IAM profile to be used when obtaining the IAM access token.

 - url: (optional) The VPC Instance Metadata Service's base URL.
-The default value of this property is `http://169.254.169.254`, and should not need to be specified in normal situations.
+The default value of this property is `http://169.254.169.254`.
+However, if the VPC Instance Metadata Service is configured with the HTTP Secure Protocol setting (`https`), then you should configure this property to be `https://api.metadata.cloud.ibm.com`.

 Usage Notes:
 1. At most one of `iamProfileCrn` or `iamProfileId` may be specified.
 The specified value must map